thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/salvation-and-redemption.md

 The cross didn't just forgive our sin - it broke sin's power.
 We are no longer sinners trying to do better;
 we are redeemed children of God made righteous by His blood.

-This salvation isn't earned by good behavior, religious rituals, philosophical wisdom or intellectual striving.
+This salvation isn't earned by good behaviour, religious rituals, philosophical wisdom or intellectual striving.
 It rests entirely on one person: Jesus Christ.
 Jesus made a bold and exclusive statement in **I am the way, the truth and the life.
 No one comes to the Father except through Me** ([John 14:6](https://www.biblegateway.com/passage/?search=John%2014%3A6%29&version=NKJV)).
 There is no God but Jehovah and the only way to God is through Jesus - there is no middle ground.